Chapter 13 from Start to Successful Completion

 Here are some examples of the types of creditors that can be notified of your bankruptcy filing:

-- If the IRS is withholding your refund or taking other action against you, that activity usually has to stop upon filing of bankruptcy.
+If the IRS is withholding your refund or taking other action against you, that activity usually has to stop upon filing for bankruptcy.

 Your Case Number and Notice of Bankruptcy Meeting